Phallus: Ancient Egypt

-Classical antiquity
+Ancient Greece and Rome

-In traditional Greek mythology, Hermes, god of boundaries and exchange (popularly the messenger god) is considered to be a phallic deity by association with representations of him on herms (pillars) featuring a phallus.
-There is no scholarly consensus on this depiction and it would be speculation to consider Hermes a type of fertility god.
+In traditional Greek mythology, Hermes, the god of boundaries and exchange (popularly the messenger god), is considered to be a phallic deity by association with representations of him on herms (pillars) featuring a phallus.
+There is no scholarly consensus on this depiction, and it would be speculation to consider Hermes a fertility god.
 Pan, son of Hermes, was often depicted as having an exaggerated erect phallus.

 Priapus is a Greek god of fertility whose symbol was an exaggerated phallus.
 The son of Aphrodite and Dionysus, according to Homer and most accounts, he is the protector of livestock, fruit plants, gardens, and male genitalia.
 His name is the origin of the medical term priapism.

 The city of Tyrnavos in Greece holds an annual Phallus festival, a traditional event celebrating the phallus on the first days of Lent.

 The phallus was ubiquitous in ancient Roman culture, particularly in the form of the fascinum, a phallic charm.
 The ruins of Pompeii produced bronze wind chimes (tintinnabula) that featured the phallus, often in multiples, to ward off the evil eye and other malevolent influences.
 Statues of Priapus similarly guarded gardens.
-Roman boys wore the bulla, an amulet that contained a phallic charm, until they formally came of age.
+Roman boys wore the bulla, an amulet that contained a phallic charm until they formally came of age.
 According to Augustine of Hippo, the cult of Father Liber, who presided over the citizen's entry into political and sexual manhood, involved a phallus.
 The phallic deity Mutunus Tutunus promoted marital sex.
-A sacred phallus was among the objects considered vital to the security of the Roman state which were in the keeping of the Vestal Virgins.
+A sacred phallus was among the objects considered vital to the security of the Roman state, which was in the keeping of the Vestal Virgins.
 Sexuality in ancient Rome has sometimes been characterized as "phallocentric".

 Ancient India

-Shiva, the most widely worshipped male deity in Hinduism pantheon, is worshipped much more commonly in the form of the lingam.
+Shiva, one of the most widely worshiped male deities in Hinduism pantheon, is worshiped much more commonly in the form of the lingam.
 Evidence of the lingam in India dates back to prehistoric times.
-Although Lingam is neither a mere phallic iconography nor the textual sources signify it as so, stone Lingams with several varieties are found to this date in many of the old temples, and in museums in India and abroad, which are often more clearly phallic than later stylized lingams.
+Although Lingam is not a mere phallic iconography, nor do the textual sources signify it as so, stone Lingams with several varieties are found to this date in many of the old temples and in museums in India and abroad, which are often more clearly phallic than later stylized lingams.
 The famous "man-size" Gudimallam Lingam in Andhra Pradesh is about 1.5 m in height, carved in polished black granite, and clearly represents an erect phallus, with a figure of the deity in relief superimposed down the shaft.

-Many of the earliest depictions of Shiva as a figure in human form are ithyphallic, as for example in coins of the Kushan Empire.
-Some figures up to about the 11th century AD have erect phalluses, although they become increasingly rare.
+Many of the earliest depictions of Shiva as a figure in human form are ithyphallic, for example, in coins of the Kushan Empire.
+Some figures up to about the 11th century AD have erect phalluses, although they have become increasingly rare.

 Indonesia

-According to the Indonesian chronicles of the Babad Tanah Jawi, Prince Puger gained the kingly power from God, by ingesting sperm from the phallus of the already-dead Sultan Amangkurat II of Mataram.
+According to the Indonesian chronicles of the Babad Tanah Jawi, Prince Puger gained the kingly power from God by ingesting semen from the phallus of the already-dead Sultan Amangkurat II of Mataram.